fastify/fastify/docs/Guides/Contributing.md

 ```

 Finally, from the menu bar, select "Terminal > New Terminal" to open a new terminal
 in the editor.
-Run `npm install` to install the Fastify dependencies.
+Run `npm i` to install the Fastify dependencies.

 At this point, you are all setup with a custom VSCode instance that can be used
 to work on Fastify contributions.
 As you edit and save JavaScript files, the